 The collection and use of personal health data in the European Union and European Economic Area, or EEA, is governed by the GDPR.
 Since we are located in the European Union, we are subject to the GDPR when we use personal data from anywhere in the world for purposes of our business in the EEA.
 The territorial reach of the GDPR also includes the activities of businesses located outside of the EEA that relate to the businesses' provision of goods or services to residents in the EEA, or monitoring the behavior of people in the EEA.
-We are therefore also subject to the GDPR even where our data processing activities take place outside of the European Union and relate only to our business outside of the European Union to the extent that such activities involve the personal data of individuals located in the European Union and relate to our offer of goods or services to them, or to our monitoring of their behavior.
-The GDPR imposes strict requirements on controllers and processors of personal data, including special protections for "sensitive information" which includes health and genetic information of data subjects and we may be required to put in place additional mechanisms to ensure compliance with the new data protection rules This may be onerous and may interrupt or delay our development activities, and adversely affect our business, financial condition, results of operations and prospects.
+We are therefore also subject to the GDPR even where our data processing activities take place outside of the European Union and relate only to our business outside of the European Union to the extent that such activities involve the personal data, including special protections for "sensitive information" which includes health and genetic information of data subjects and we may be required to put in place additional mechanisms to ensure compliance with the new data protection rules This may be onerous and may interrupt or delay our development activities, and adversely affect our business, financial condition, results of operations and prospects.